MiaoZhang0525/sigp/README.md

 F1 score:0.86667
 ```
 ### Fitting the Kernel Parameters using Cross-Validation
+One way to select the kernel is to use the cross-validation.
+The example script trainKernel.m performs cross-validation and Baysian optimization for this task.
+First, edit the the range of the kernel parameters in the script, and then

 In Matlab:
 ```matlab
 res = trainKernel(X,y,1,5);
 ```
 X,y are the regression feature matrix and response.
 The other parameters specify a rank-1 SIGP and 5 CV paritions to use.
+The kernel parameters can also be learned using the marginal likelihood.